OscarRondon/dotnetProjects/URLShortenerSolution/README.md

 URLShortenerSolution
 [
-	*	Passing data as query strings
+	*	Passing data with form submission
-	*	Passing data as route data
+	*	Passing data Form data submission with ViewModel
+	*	Passing data to a controller with Ajax
 ]